unistaja/simplegames/README.md

 ## Star mover
 Skill: basic mouse movement towards target

-A yellow star will follow the curson on the screen, and a small blue star will jump to a random location if hit with the yellow star
+A yellow star will follow the curson on the screen, and a small blue star will jump to a random location if hit with the yellow star.

+## Muncher
+Skill: pressing specific keys to move in two directions

+A large pacman-like Muncher can be moved left and right with arrow keys to eat fruit.